 "To most people, the sky is the limit.
 To those who love aviation, the sky is home." — Jerry Crawford, Wings over Texas

 Jerry knew well what he was speaking about.
-For those in the aviation industry, be it the ground staff or the cabin crew, the sky is the limit and it is their second home.
+For those who have taken up aviation industry jobs, be it the ground staff or the cabin crew, the sky is the limit and it is their second home.
 For, this is where they spend most of their time — high above the clouds.

-India Brand Equity Foundation (IBEF), a Trust established by the Department of Commerce, Ministry of Commerce and Industry, Government of India, published a report on its website about the Indian Aviation Industry.
-The reports says:
+India Brand Equity Foundation (IBEF), a trust established by the Department of Commerce, Ministry of Commerce and Industry, Government of India, published a report on its website about the Indian Aviation Industry.
+The report says:

 With prospects looking so good for the aviation industry, this might just be the right career path for your child.
-We give you a peek into the career opportunities that exist in this fast-growing industry.
+To help you understand various aviation industry jobs, we give you a peek into the career opportunities that exist in this fast-growing industry.

-Airport Managers and Safety Officers: First up, are the managerial roles.
+Airport Manager jobs and Safety Officer jobs: First up, are the managerial roles.
 Yes, they exist in the aviation industry too and are very lucrative career options.
-If your child admires how well the ground staff handles situations and is not a big fan of being in the air all the time, she can take up a BBA Course in Airport Management.
+If your child admires how well the ground staff handles situations, and is not a big fan of being in the air all the time, she can take up a BBA course in Airport Management.
 It is a three-year course and is available in various aviation colleges across India.
 With this degree, your child can become an Airport Manager, Airport Administrator, Airport Staff Manager or a Safety Officer.
 If your child does not want to join a three-year course, she can also obtain a diploma in the same discipline.
 However, this needs to be followed by obtaining a postgraduate diploma.

-Ground Staff: Anyone walking into an airport would first come across the ground staff.
-There are many role profiles in Ground Staff itself — right from the security personnel who check the passports to those handling baggage claims.
+Ground Staff jobs: Anyone walking into an airport would first come across the ground staff.
+There are many role profiles in Ground Staff itself — right from the security personnel who check the passports, to those handling baggage claims.
 The ground staff ensure that passengers reach the aircraft on time for boarding and help them at every stage.

 There are diploma courses which your child can take up to train and become a part of the ground staff crew.
 The duration of these courses ranges from a few months to one year.
 The trainees are trained in various processes such as passenger handling, security processes and protocols, and customer service.

-Airline Ticket Agent: They are the ones who sit behind the counter and issue tickets.
+Airline Ticket Agent jobs: Airline ticket agents are the ones who sit behind the counter and issue tickets.
 It might sound monotonous, but it is a highly responsible and satisfying job.
 They check in luggage and assign seats, handle airline ticket sales, reservation changes, and provide information on aircraft boarding.
-This is one of the most critical jobs.
+This is one of the most critical jobs in the aviation industry.

-Aeronautical Engineer: They are the ones who design, manufacture and maintain the aircraft.
-This requires a long course of four years but is totally worth it.
-After graduating from college, an airline engineer has quite a few options to choose from like joining as a Chief Engineer or Research and Development Engineer or Design Engineer.
+Aeronautical Engineer jobs: Aeronautical engineers are the ones who design, manufacture and maintain the aircraft.
+This requires a long course of four years, but is totally worth it.
+After graduating from college, an aeronautical engineer has quite a few options to choose from, like joining as a Chief Engineer, or Research and Development Engineer, or Design Engineer.

-There are many more jobs available like Aviation Doctors and Psychologists.
-Although life is tough in the aviation industry, the results are rewarding and that is probably why a career in this sector should be explored.
+Although life could be a bit hectic in the aviation industry, the results are rewarding and that is probably why a career in this sector should be explored.
 As they say, ‘The Sky is the Limit’ in this profession!